As in mainstream school, our classes work on the National Curriculum subjects.

 In their penultimate year with us, Year 5 have the opportunity to further consolidate the skills and knowledge that they have acquired and apply this learning in more complex and challenging tasks.
 The solid foundations that they have built are continually developed and deepened through our engaging and demanding curriculum.
 In Year 5, the children are encouraged to become more responsible for their learning and to independently apply their skills in a range of subjects in preparation for Year 6 and their future studies.

-In their last year before moving on to secondary school, we will make sure that the Year 6 children at The Arbours are prepared for their transition, emotionally and academically.
+In their final year before moving on to secondary school, we will make sure that the Year 6 children are prepared for their transition to Year 7 socially, emotionally and academically.

 Vicki Stobart -EYFS TA